JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 ### Step A4.
 Set VM number and enable Docker Port Forwarding in config.rb file

-In this step, we set up the number of VMs to be created by Vagrant as 4 and also enable Docker Port Forwarding so that later we can use the local Docker command on Mac to connect to the Docker engine inside the VMs created by Vagrant.
+In this step, we set up the number of VM to be created by Vagrant as 1 which will be the first VM to be created and will become the one-node etcd cluster.

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ mv config.rb.sample config.rb
     MacBook-Pro:coreos-vagrant jaswang$ vi config.rb
-    (set $num_instances=4 and uncomment out the line of $expose_docker_tcp and change the number to 2370)
+    (verify $num_instances=1)

 ### Step A5.
-Enable shared directory

-In this step, we will enable shared directory so that the VMs to be created by Vagrant can have visibility to the local directory of Mac.
-By this way, it's easy to get codes and Docker files from local Mac directory into CoreOS VMs.
+Choose to use CoreOS beta channel instead of alpha channel

+By default, Vagrant pulls CoreOS image from Alpha Channel.
+To be safe, we change it to Beta channel instead.
+Please note there is there is no vagrant_virtualbox setting avaible in CoreOS stable channel.

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
-    (Uncomment out the line of config.vm.synced_folder ".", "/home/core/share", id: "core", :nfs => true, :mount_options => ['nolock,vers=3,udp'])
     (Also replace "alpha" with "beta" so we can have a more stable version.
 BTW, there is no vagrant_virtualbox avaible in stable channel)

 ### Step A6.
-Start CoreOS VMs using Vagrant's default VirtualBox provider
+Create & Boot First VM to be etcd Server

-In this step, we will actually create and start CoreOS VMs using Vagrant's default VirtualBox provider.
+In this step, we will actually create and start the first CoreOS VMs using Vagrant's default VirtualBox provider, which becomes etcd server.

+    MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
+    MacBook-Pro:coreos-vagrant jaswang$ vagrant up
+    (During the process, Vagrant will pull latest the CoreOS image from Beta channel and started in VirtualBox.)
+    MacBook-Pro:coreos-vagrant jaswang$ vagrant status
+    Current machine states:
+    core-01                   running (virtualbox)

+    This environment represents multiple VMs.
+The VMs are all listed above with their current state.
+For more information about a specific VM, run `vagrant status NAME`.

+### Step A7.
+Create & Boot Additional 3 VMs Via Vagrant

+In this step, we will create & boot additional 3 VMs via vagrant, which will become etcd proxies and will host the K8S cluster.

+First change config.rb to increase instance number and vm_memory

+    MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
+    MacBook-Pro:coreos-vagrant jaswang$ vi config.rb
+    (set $num_instances=4 and $vm_memory = 2048)

+Then change Vagrantfile to enable shared directory for those 3 VMs so that they have visibility to the local directory of Mac.
+By this way, it's easy to get codes and Docker files from local Mac directory into CoreOS VMs.

+    MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
+    MacBook-Pro:coreos-vagrant jaswang$ vi Vagrantfile
+    (Uncomment out the line of config.vm.synced_folder ".", "/home/core/share", id: "core", :nfs => true, :mount_options => ['nolock,vers=3,udp'])

+Now create and boot 3 new VMs in VirtualBox provider.

     MacBook-Pro:~ jaswang$ cd ~/k8s/coreos-vagrant
     MacBook-Pro:coreos-vagrant jaswang$ vagrant up